Southport (Qld)

 Health performance in Southport is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Southport faces significant health challenges with common health conditions somewhat prevalent across all age groups, but to a slightly higher degree among older adults.
-The rate of private health cover in Southport is relatively low at approximately 50% of its total population (around 20,046 people), compared to the national average of 55.7%.
+Southport faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence indicate common health conditions are somewhat prevalent across all age cohorts, with a slightly higher degree among older age groups.
+Private health cover is relatively low at approximately 50% of the total population (~20,092 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health